Course Outline – Statement of Attainment: TLILIC0003 – Licence to operate a forklift truck

 - The Forklift must be in safe operating condition and complies with the requirements of the State or Territory legislation.
 There must be an operators manual, pre-operation checklist.
 Maintenance records must also be available.

-- 3 individual loads must be available that are equivalent to at least 50% of the forklifts lifting capacity.
+- 3 individual loads must be available that is equivalent to at least 50% of the forklifts lifting capacity.
 E.g. If the forklift load capacity plate shows 1000 kg the loads for the assessment should be between 500kg and 1000kg.

 - Photo ID Licence application fee is not included.
 Check the SafeWork NSW website for the current fee. http://www.safework.nsw.gov.au/